poonamarora86/Coursera_Capstone/Coursera_Capstone_Report.md

   From four square API, I obtained 46 different venue categories like Café, Pubs, Public transport, Park, Nature Reserve, Vintage stores etc.

   * **Machine Learning**: I decide to use K means Clustering for the problem because after the exploratory analysis it was obvious that we can categorise postcodes into different homogenous clusters based on the venue categories.
 Further on, we need to create our dataset in a format where rows will represent the sectors and all columns will be venue categories and we will calculate the score for every category in each sector as per their presence or absence in the sector.
-We sort the catgories for each sector in order of their occurence, for example if a sector has more cafes and pubs, the sector will get higher score for the cafes and pubs and less for other categories.
+We sort the categories for each sector in order of their occurence, for example if a sector has more cafes and pubs, the sector will get higher score for the cafes and pubs and less for other categories.
 The previous step will be sufficient to execute data mining technique I chose to accomplish this task(K mean clustering).
 K means clustering will segment the data into groups where groups are similar among themselves but different from other groups in terms of occurence of venue categories.
 For our dataset, K mean clustering will append another column to the dataset which will depict the cluster number, similar sectors will be grouped together.